crweaver225/Portfolio-CW/content/posts/engineering/SOLID/index.md

 One of the best strategies for reducing the types of artificial dependencies and allowing for a simplification of code change is breaking down systems into small, understandable pieces.
 The first part of the *SOLID* principle directly ties in to the separation of concerns: *Single-Responsibility Principle* (SRP).

 The *SRP* in its colloquial form says "Everything should just do one thing".
 What this exactly means is certianly up for interpretation.
 But I found the example used on pg.
-12 to be extremely helpful concrete example.
+12 to be an extremely helpful concrete example.
 Consider this Document class
 ```C++
 class Document {
   public: